bsepage/des/README.md

 # des
-Data Encryption Standard: Easy to Learn
+A simple implementation of the Data Encryption Standard (DES)

 # What